davidchenlee/MESOscope/README.md

-# Dscope
+# MESOscope
 Code in C++ for controlling the NI USB-7852R card

 ## To do:
 ### C++
 - Save the scanned image as tiff.
 Optimize the memory usage
 - Implement the FIFO reading and data saving concurrently
-- Save the run status in a text file
+- Save the run status and error messages in a text file
+- Save the run parameters in a text file
 - Maybe install openCV to display tiff images